DerGuru/The-Resonant/New Chapters/01 - Part1/P1-16_The_Storm.md

 Everything had changed.

-The game - if it had ever been a game - was over.
+The game was over - if it had ever been a game.

 This was real.
 This was dangerous.